Take your well-being to new heights and equip yourself with the tools and life skills to excel at BGSU and beyond.

 - Healthy Relationships

 - Be the Creed: Alcohol and Other Drugs and More

-Focused Falcon Mindful Moments Workshops: Offered to help manage stress, strengthen focus and attention, and increase memory.
+Focused Falcon Mindful Moments Workshop are free 4-week workshops offered to help manage stress, strengthen focus and attention, and increase memory.
 Additional key components of the workshop include learning mindfulness meditation, stress management techniques, methods to respond to difficult situations, and skills to live with intention and purpose.

 Mindful Moments Drop-In sessions provide an open space and opportunity for students, faculty and staff to drop in, relax, and de-stress in a quiet, relaxing environment.
 Engage in your own practice or participate in short, guided mindfulness exercises and learn techniques that can easily be incorporated into your daily routine to help cope with stress.